jasonzdeng/The-Socratic-Method-of-Large-Language-Models2/docs/inputs/PRD.md

 AND independent context in Phase 1

 GIVEN agent fails initialization
-THEN retry 3×, fallback to alternative provider
+THEN retry one more time, fallback to alternative provider
 ```

 ### F2: Socratic Method